GokulALT/ollamaChatWrapper/README.md

 1.  **Upload**: You upload `.txt` or `.docx` files to a "collection" in the RAG settings.
 2.  **Embed**: Chat Studio chunks the text, converts it into numerical representations (embeddings) using a local Ollama model (`nomic-embed-text`), and stores them in a ChromaDB vector database.
-3.  **Retrieve**: When you ask a question, the app embeds your query and searches ChromaDB for the most relevant chunks of text from your documents.
+3.  **Retrieve**: When you ask a question, the app embeds your query and searches ChromaDB for a set of potentially relevant text chunks.
+4.  **Re-rank**: The app then uses your selected language model to analyze the retrieved chunks and re-rank them based on their direct relevance to your question.
-4.  **Generate**: This retrieved context is then passed to your selected language model along with your question, allowing the AI to generate an answer based on the content of your documents.
+5.  **Generate**: The most relevant, re-ranked context is then passed to the language model along with your question, allowing the AI to generate an answer based on the most accurate information.

 ### RAG Data Flow Diagram